mor-m-shemesh/cfg-construction/Journal.md

 ## The algorithm!

 What am I aiming for?
 An algorithm that will make me a graph in O(n) time.
-After a quick discussion with my dad (a very experienced programmer), I figured it's quite simple -
+After a quick discussion with my dad (a very experienced programmer), that we had last weekend, I figured it's quite simple -

 You iterate the list of instructions, and start defining a block.
 A block is defined by the start index (the first opcode) and the end index (the last opcode of the block).